 Georgia: Impact Evaluation of the General Education Project

-The Millennium Challenge Corporation is supporting Georgia’s efforts to improve educational outcomes by sponsoring the Improving General Education Quality Project.
-Mathematica’s study requires multiple evaluation designs and data collection activities.
+The Millennium Challenge Corporation supported Georgia’s Improving General Education Quality Project.
+This project involved training of STEM teachers and improvements to school facilities.
+Mathematica’s study required multiple evaluation designs and data collection activities

 Informing Sustainable Disability Policy: The National Beneficiary Survey

 The National Beneficiary Survey (NBS), sponsored by the Social Security Administration’s (SSA) Office of Retirement and Disability Policy, collects data on the employment-related activities of working-age Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) beneficiaries....